NathanCheshire/Cyder/README.md

 To get started with Cyder, first download your favorite Java IDE such as IntelliJ, NetBeans, Eclipse, etc. You'll then want to make sure the IDE supports gradle operations.
 Next, clone Cyder via `git clone https://github.com/NathanCheshire/Cyder.git`.
 Now load the project in your IDE and allow the gradle setup task to run and the IDE to synchronize.
-Make sure that you have a Java 17 SDK installed and set as the project SDK (I use Eclipse Temurin from Adoptium).
-Additionally, make sure your Java bytecode version is set to 17 and that the project language level is set to `17 (Preview) - Pattern matching for switch`.
 Now you'll be able to run Cyder by a runtime configuration which invokes the main method inside of `Cyder.java` which is located in the `genesis` package.
 Once started, Cyder should recognize there are no users found and prompt for the creation of a user.
 Go ahead and create an account now.

 For development purposes, you may want to add two props within a props file (you may create your own if you choose).
 Within the chosen props file, set `debug_hash_name` to the value of your username and `debug_hash_password` to the value